elmomoilanen/Halloc/README.md

 ## Build ##

 As mentioned above, the library is experimental in its nature and hence was not written to be completely portable.
-However, it's expected to work in most common Linux distros (e.g. in Ubuntu) and in macOS.
+However, it's expected to work in most common Linux distros (e.g. Ubuntu) and macOS.
 Library uses C11 standard.

 Main build target is the halloc library which would be a static library with the .a suffix at the end of build process.